Tom Reichert, Dean, College of Information and Communications

 Classes.
 In all journalism and mass communications classes, enrollment priority will be given to journalism and mass communications majors who are in good academic standing in the school.

 Suspension.
 All students within the school are subject to the University suspension rules as stated in the bulletin.
-Students admitted to the school as of August 19, 2004, or thereafter, whose USC GPA is less than 2.50 at the time of their suspension, may petition to be readmitted on a probationary status with conditions of probation determined by the director of the school.
+Students whose USC GPA is less than 2.50 at the time of their suspension, may petition to be readmitted on a probationary status with conditions of probation determined by the director of the school.

 Graduation.
 All students admitted to the School of Journalism and Mass Communications as of August 19, 2004, and thereafter, must have a minimum 2.50 GPA on all USC and cumulative work attempted, in addition to meeting all academic degree requirements, in order to obtain a degree from the college.